 But every sign that doesn’t grab a customer’s attention is wasted time and money – and these resources could have secured that business if better spent.

-This is what economists refer to as “opportunity cost”, and it’s a safe bet that no matter your industry, the cost of missed opportunities will far outshine the comparatively small investment of digital signage.
+This is what economists refer to as “opportunity cost.”
+It’s a safe bet that no matter your industry, the cost of missed opportunities will far outshine the comparatively small investment of digital signage.

-Let’s face it: we’ve trained ourselves as humans to ignore print advertising, and we do it quite well.
-Look no further than the failure of traditional print marketing tactics: Hubspot estimates that as much as 44% of direct mail is never opened.
-And it’s not that customers are actively avoiding paying attention to your business’ signage in particular.
+Let’s face it: we’ve trained ourselves as humans to ignore print advertising.
+We now do it quite well.
+Hubspot estimates that as much as 44% of direct mail is never opened.
+And it’s not that customers are actively avoiding paying attention to your business’ signage.
 There’s just so much information hitting our eyeballs these days that our minds avoid the least exciting and engrossing bits.
-This isn’t just conjecture, either: it’s actually the work of physiological mechanism called the “reticular activating system”, which filters out unwanted stimuli to avoid overwhelming the brain.
+This isn’t just conjecture, either.
+It’s actually the work of physiological mechanism called the “reticular activating system,” which filters out unwanted stimuli to avoid overwhelming the brain.